SymbioticLove/Portfolio/README.md

 The project uses the following external libraries:

 - `react-router-dom`: For client-side routing.
-- `react-responsive-carousel`: For creating a responsive carousel on the home page.
 - `web-vitals`: For collecting and reporting web-vital metrics.

 ## Contributing